-Diabetes: Lower Your Heart Disease Risk
+Diabetes: Lower Your Risk for Heart Attack and Stroke

 It's true-diabetes raises your risk of heart disease.
 That means your risks of heart attack and stroke are higher when you have diabetes.
 Diabetes is plenty to keep up with as it is.
 That explains why dealing with both heart risk and diabetes can seem like too much all at once.

 But it's also true that good heart-health care has a lot in common with good diabetes care.

 - Most healthy choices that help control your diabetes also help your heart.

 - Add a few heart-healthy habits, and you'll lower your heart disease risk.

 Experts do not fully understand how diabetes affects the heart.
 Heart disease can be caused by high blood sugar, insulin resistance, high cholesterol, and high blood pressure.
 But genetics and lifestyle may also affect a person's risk.
 For example, if you smoke, you are at a higher risk for heart and blood vessel disease than someone who does not smoke.

 Your risk of having heart disease is even higher if you have:

 - High blood pressure, which pushes blood through the arteries with too much force.
 Over time, this damages the walls of the arteries.

 - High cholesterol, which causes the buildup of a kind of fat inside the blood vessel walls.
 This buildup can lower blood flow to the heart muscle and raise your risk for a heart attack.